Skip to content

 How Should Cross Training Shoes Fit for Narrow Feet?

-When sizing cross-training shoes for narrow feet, I typically suggest sizing models, so you have around .2-6. inches at the end of your toe box.
-I also use this recommendation for my normal cross-training shoe size suggestions.
+When sizing cross-training shoes for narrow feet, I typically suggest sizing models so you have around .2-6. inches at the end of your toe box.
+I also use this recommendation for my normal training size suggestions.

 This amount of space at the end of your toe box should give each shoe a snug enough fit to prevent heel slip and spacious enough to allow your forefoot and toes to splay.